conver334/MaterialInstallation/README.md

 <img src="./pic/result.jpg"  />

 ### make your own cell
-Copy the main.py code to the GH_python script component in the grasshopper platform Adjust according to your needs
+Copy the main.py code to the GH_python script component in the grasshopper platform.

+Adjust according to your needs.

 ## Datasets
 The parameters in the demo file are set to Guangzhou by default